-- (i) 1 flag raised in favour for Aka or Shiro - point is not given. - (ii) 2 flags raised in favour for Aka or Shiro - points are given if Referee supports the same decision, otherwise, Referee consults the 2 Judges and asks for their final decision.
-In the case where the other 2 Judges indicate a warning/penalty, the Referee consults with all 4 Judges and final decision is asked. - If 3 or 4 flags are raised in favour for Aka or Shiro point is given. (iii)
+- (i) 1 flag raised in favour for Aka or Shiro point is given if centre referee is in favour. - (ii) 2 flags raised in favour for Aka or Shiro point is given if centre referee is in favour. - (iii) If 3 or 4 flags are raised in favour for Aka or Shiro point is given.